Best B2B Datasets, Databases & APIs

 (Click image to enlarge)

 B2B Data consists basically of all business related data.
 Whether it’s firmographics, techno graphical information or other type of company data like ESG, it offers a wide perspective on other organizations and has a large variety of use cases.
-Companies use B2B Data often to reach out to other businesses and pitch their services/products.
-B2B data analytics support your customer acquisition and retention.
-It can help your business identify new sales leads and get in touch with them.
+Companies often use B2B Data to reach out to other businesses and pitch their services/products.
+B2B data analytics support customer acquisition and retention, and can help businesses identify new sales leads and get in touch with them.

 Who uses B2B Data and for what use cases?

 Let’s say you want to reach out to companies who are retail companies and in those companies, you want to reach out to the purchase managers.
 Prospecting for new buyers is one of the biggest challenges that face manufacturers.
-Data can help you, but sourcing B2B insights is hard to do in a time and cost efficient way.
-This is where you would use a B2B database provider.
+Data can help you, but sourcing B2B insights is hard to do in a time and cost efficient way - and that’s when you say hello to B2B database providers.

 (Click image to enlarge)